thsant/wgisd/README.md

 ### Will the dataset be updated?

 There is no scheduled updates.

-In February, 2021, F. Khoroshevsky and
-S. Khoroshevsky provided the first extension: the berries ("dot") annotations.
+* In February, 2021, F. Khoroshevsky and S. Khoroshevsky provided the first extension: the berries ("dot") annotations.

+* In April, 2021, Cheng Deng (School of Computer Science, Sichuan University, Chengdu, China) provided point annotations for berries.
+T. Santos converted Deng's XML files to easier-to-load text files now available in `contrib/berries` directory.

 In case of further updates, releases will be properly tagged at GitHub.

 ### If others want to extend/augment/build on this dataset, is there a mechanism for them to do so?